gruppe-adler/grad-vehicleSpawner/README.md

 object         | Object - The object to add the interaction to actionName     | String - The name of the action condition      | Code - Condition for the action to be visible.
-Passed parameters are [target, caller]. vehicleTypes   | Array - Does nothing right now.
-Empty array to allow all existing vehicles. spawnPositions | Array - Array of 5 Spawnpositions (one for each vehicle type)
+Passed parameters are [target, caller]. vehicleTypes   | Array - Sets which vehicles can be chosen from.
+"ALL" or empty array for all vehicles.
+"ALLWHEELED","ALLTRACKED","ALLHELIS","ALLPLANES","ALLBOATS" for all vehicles of the respective category.
+Classnames for only specific vehicles (all version that share the same model will be available). spawnPositions | Array - Array of 5 Spawnpositions (one for each vehicle type)

 ### Spawnpositions Array